basho/basho_docs/source/languages/en/riak/theory/comparisons/couchdb.md

 }
 ---

-This is intended to be a brief, objective and technical comparison of Riak and CouchDB.
+This is intended to be a brief, objective, and technical comparison of Riak and CouchDB.
 The CouchDB version described is 1.2.x.
 The Riak version described is Riak 1.2.x.
-If you feel this comparison is unfaithful at all for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.
+If you feel this comparison is unfaithful for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.

 ## At A Very High Level